cromega08/100-days-of-cromega-code/log.md

 **Thoughts:** The feeling of make something big make explode my anxiety, tomorrow gonna start and win over it.

+### Resting Day

+**Today's Progress**: Testing how works Flutter/Dart, installing extensions and seting up VSCode and Android Studio to app development, just testing and making vaious things.

+**Thoughts:** Restin it's important, but coding it's a very big part of my life and don't wanna leave it, just wanted to forget about the continous things of last days.

 **Link(s) to work**:

 1. [Typewritter_effect] | Repo: https://github.com/cromega08/typewritter_effect CodePen: https://codepen.io/cromega08/details/OJzeKaQ